Blendify/blender-manual/trunk/blender_docs/manual/interface/undo_and_redo.rst

 Pop-Up menu based on your last action taken and the Mode and Editor in which Blender is being used.

-For example, if your last action was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. Redo Last - Rotation), where you can change your action back completely by typing :kbd:`Numpad0`.
+For example, if your last action was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. :ref:`fig-interface-redo-last` left), where you can change your action back completely by typing :kbd:`Numpad0`.
 There are other useful options, based on your action context, and you cannot only Undo actions, but change them completely using the available options.